cyberbotics/webots/docs/guide/controller-plugin.md

  ```
  void wb_robot_window_cleanup()
  ```
- - In Javascript file, log a message in the console widget and write the message and list out the elements.:
+ - In Javascript file, log a message in the console widget and write the message and list out the elements:

  ```
  function log(message) {